FakhrullahSaadon/Industrial-Smart-Agriculture-System/README.md

 2. Datacake for data display on dashboards

 Future updates:
-- Detail explanation on the hardware connection
+- Detail explanation on the hardware selection and the connection of each pin involved
 - Actual coding flowchart
 - PCB design